 ELEC291 - Network Theory II

-In this continuation of Network Theory I, the concept of complex impedance and admittance is presented and circuits are solved using network theorems.
-Magnetic circuits and transformer concepts are presented as well as three-phase balanced circuits.
-Prerequisite: ELEC231 Network Theory I; MATH290 Calculus II.
-Day Course.
+In this continuation of Network Theory I, the concept of complex impedance and admittance is included.
+Circuits are analyzed using network theorems.
+Magnetic circuits, transformer concepts and AC power are studied in addition to three-phase balanced circuits.
+The Laplace Transform analysis and its application to circuit analysis are also studied.
+Prerequisites: ELEC231, Network Theory I and MATH295, Engineering Calculus II.

 At the end of this course, students should have proficiency in the following topics: